How To Transcribe Audio To Text With Google Docs (2024)

 Step 2: Upload your audio to SpeakWrite’s platform.

 Visit SpeakWrite’s website or download the convenient app on your phone.
-Upload the audio file.
+Log in to your SpeakWrite account, and upload the audio file.
 Specify any special instructions or requirements you have for the transcription.

 SpeakWrite’s professional human transcriptionists will then review the audio and create your transcription.